ktorio/ktor-documentation/topics/serializers.md

 }
 ```

-So for example you can create a JSON session serializer using [Gson](https://github.com/google/gson):
+For example, you can create a JSON session serializer using [Gson](https://github.com/google/gson)...

 ```kotlin
 class GsonSessionSerializer<T>(